California Cybersecurity Education Summit 2026 Banner

 Payam Hojjat

-State of California Cyber Risk & Governance Chief
+State of California Cyber Risk and Governance Chief

 Department of Technology